Power outages, fires, floods, earthquakes,

-earthquakes, wind, and storms can interrupt utilities, phones, stores,
+wind, and storms can interrupt utilities, phones, stores, ATMs, and

-ATMs, and travel.
+travel.
 These things occur when we are least prepared.
-Sometimes our loved ones are
+Sometimes our loved ones are involved, and

 Notice

-There is no guarantee of any kind that it is accurate, or that no harm
+is no guarantee of any kind that it is accurate, or that no harm will

 This information is provided on an "as is" basis with